 • Promote and celebrate scientific and rational thinking;

 • Have fun!

-We usually meet on the first Saturday of the month at Ely Library.
+We usually meet on the 3rd Saturday of the month at Ely Library.
 There is a £2 fee to cover the cost of room hire and an additional £12 annual membership fee to cover expenses for speakers.
 Details and times of meetings will be posted on this website.
-You can also follow us on Facebook and Meetup.
+You can also follow us on Facebook and Twitter.